SIGN IN

 For more creative ways to engage employees, team building is a good choice.
 There are many reasons for team building, and employee engagement is one of them.
 Team building is an effective way to increase engagement while also improving other key skills.

-Team Mixology for example involves teams working to create their own unique and creative cocktails, potentially as part of a friendly contest.
+Team Mixology, for example, involves teams creating their own unique and creative cocktails, potentially as part of a friendly contest.
 Giving your team the chance to let loose a bit can be a very effective way to get them more engaged.

 Another option is the Corporate Tonite Show for remote teams.
 It is a virtual Tonite Show-style game show with a live host and exciting activities, all of which help increase engagement.

-One of the many reasons employees get disengaged is that they aren’t challenged and don’t see room for growth, promotions, etc. Directly investing in your employees’ growth—whether that’s through team building, upskilling, or other training programs—helps them be more focused and committed to the organization, increasing engagement.
+One of the many reasons employees get disengaged is that they aren’t challenged and don’t see room for growth, promotions, or new skills.
+Directly investing in your employees’ growth, whether through team building, upskilling, or other training programs, helps them stay more focused and committed to the organization, thereby increasing engagement.
+LinkedIn’s 2024 Workplace Learning Report found that 94% of employees say they would stay at a company longer if it invested in their learning and development.

 Tying into the last option, mentorship programs can be another great way to increase engagement.
 Developing a cross-departmental or senior management mentorship program can encourage collaboration, learning, growth, and engagement.